wotakumoe/wotaku/docs/.vitepress/tooltips/Mangadotnet.md

-- New releases are scraped from the sources without any transcoding
+- Properly tagged releases are user-uploaded or scraped from scanlator sites without transcoding
-- New releases are tagged as "Upload"
-- Old releases are scraped from aggregators
+- Untagged releases are scraped from aggregators
 - Has volume release for some titles
-- Properly tags sources
+- Lacks recent manga uploads
+- UI is scuffed in some aspects